Workers Compensation Lawyer in Akron, OH

 Our Offices Amid the Fighting Spirit of Akron, Ohio

-The Northeast Ohio workplace injury attorneys of Heller, Maas, Moro & Magill Co., LPA, maintain a regional office in Akron, Ohio, some 50 miles due east from our home offices in Youngstown.
-Akron is the largest home to an HMMM office, with a population of about 198,500.
+The Akron workplace injury attorneys of Heller, Maas, Moro & Magill Co., LPA, maintain a regional office in Akron, Ohio, some 50 miles due east from our home offices in Youngstown.
+With a population of about 198,500, Akron is the largest home to an HMMM office.

 Akron is well-known historically as a Midwest industrial town.
 It’s been called the “Rubber Capital of the World,” due to Goodyear Tire and Rubber Company, Firestone Tire and Rubber Company, Goodrich Corporation and General Tire all calling Akron home.